Rafael Devers Preview, Player Props: Red Sox vs. Astros

 Rafael Devers At The Plate

-- Among qualified hitters in MLB play, his batting average ranks 45th, his on-base percentage ranks 38th, and he is 13th in the league in slugging.
+- Among qualified hitters in baseball, he ranks 53rd in batting average, 40th in on-base percentage, and 15th in slugging.

-- In 42.3% of his games this year, Devers has driven in at least one run.
-In 22 of those games (17.9%) he recorded more than one RBI, while accounting for three or more of his team's runs in nine contests.
+- In 41.9% of his games this season, Devers has driven in at least one run.
+In 22 of those games (17.7%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in nine contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.